meduardaeneves/meduardaeneves.github.io/files/game_data/quiz_game/README.md

   <img src="files/quiz_game_playing.png" width="750">
 </p>

-This is Trivia question game.
+<p>This is the Trivia Question Game.</p>

-To play the game you can enter the game's Portfolio Link, for online access, or download all the python files in this repository and execute it in your personal code editor.
-To execute this second way you need to play the "game_play.py" file.
+<p>To play the game you can enter the game's Portfolio Link, for online access, or download all the python files in this repository and execute it in your personal code editor.
+To execute this second way you need to play the "game_play.py" file.</p>

- <p>This Game collect its data from the Open Trivia DataBase: <a href='https://opentdb.com/'>Acess Website</a> using API to get the questions.</p>
+ <p>This Game collect its data from the Open Trivia DataBase: <a href='https://opentdb.com/'>""Click here to access the website"</a>.
+It was used an API to get the questions.</p>

 ## Game Rules